 The best tent for gear storage

-Who’s it for: Backpackers and bikepackers who want something spacious for bad weather days with enough room to store plenty of gear.
+Who’s it for: Campers and bikepackers who want something spacious for bad weather days with enough room to store plenty of gear.

 How much will it cost: $650